20/1 Matsuyama wins Sony Open

 -18 Glover, Thompson

+Playing the 18th hole one more time, the Japanese superstar put his stunning 277-yard second shot within three feet of the hole and made the putt to earn a victory that was also celebrated by followers of our tipster Ben Coley, who tipped him at 20/1 in his outright preview.

+"I'm really happy.
+This is the first tournament that a Japanese player won on the PGA Tour when Isao Aoki won here," Matsuyama said.
+"To follow him up, I'm over the moon."

-Seamus Power put together an impressive final round of five-under par to finish equal-third at the Sony Open in Hawaii, four strokes short of winner Hideki Matsuyama - who was tipped at 20/1 in Ben Coley's outright preview.
+Meanwhile, Seamus Power put together an impressive final round of five-under par to finish equal-third.

 The Irishman was in contention for his second PGA Tour title with a string of birdies pushing him to equal third on day three, but he could not climb further up the ladder on the final day.